hruif/TravelPartner/README.md

 - **Filter recommendations** by budget.
 - Users can **add recommendations to their itinerary**, seeing a visual layout of their schedule.

+### Issues/Feedback Addressed
+- More frequent usage of GitHub issues for bug tracking.
+- Frontend tests and instructions added for CI.
+- Documentation edited to be more detailed and also easier to follow/understand.
+- Travel diary posting functionality fixed.
+- Keyboard stuck on travel diary issue fixed.

 ## 📜 License
 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.